cloud-barista/cm-honeybee/README.md

 Collecting and Aggregating Information From Source Computing framework (codename: cm-honeybee) is going to support:

-* collect and aggregate information from source computing about intrastructure, software, data
+* collect and aggregate information from source computing about infrastructure, software, data
 * provides the Agent for collecting source computing information

 <details>